BabiDrummond/AssessmentofTechnologybasedonFeministInclusiveValues/README.md

 # Welcome!
-Here you'll find all the important links and information related to the research, as well as the preparation, execution and results of the perfomed empirical studies.
+Here you'll find all the important links and information related to my dissertation research, as well as the preparation, execution and results of the perfomed empirical studies.
+The final product of this research is a HCI evaluation framework, named as Framework ATIV (Assessment of Technology based on Feminist and Inclusive Values).

 ## Systematic Mapping
 * Results from the systematic mapping [here](https://docs.google.com/spreadsheets/d/1ZizMph2wbH9DHGlWvhI2TsZVALlBmkRx/edit?usp=sharing&ouid=103489270086300528512&rtpof=true&sd=true).